defi-wonderland/handbook/docs/development/research/onboarding/challenges/basic/game-theory.md

 3. Which validators have strictly/weakly dominated strategies?
 4. After removing dominated strategies, do others become dominated?
 5. Find all pure/mixed Nash equilibriums.

+### **How to Submit Your Work**

+- All work for your chosen challenge must be committed to the **GitHub repository** assigned to you during onboarding.
+- Include diagrams/charts to illustrate key points.
+- Maintain a technical focus throughout.
+- No need to delve extremely deep into the underlying systems—focus on tokenomics, and wisely manage your time.
+- Structure your commits clearly, with meaningful messages that outline the progress of your work, see [Git Practices](/docs/processes/github/git-practices.md) for reference.
+- Ensure your final submission is well-organized, with supporting files, diagrams, or models included as needed.

+# 🍀 Good luck!